Charged up Capital: EV chargers

 Using the EV chargers

 These chargers are DC fast chargers, with a capacity of 24kW.
-Depending on the vehicle, you could expect these chargers to take between 30 minutes and two hours to charge.
+Depending on the vehicle, you could expect charging to take between 30 minutes and two hours.

 Each charger will have both CCS2 and CHAdeMO connections.